subquery/documentation/docs/quickstart/quickstart_chains/cosmos-cronos.md

 The goal of this quick start guide is to adapt the standard starter project in the Cronos Network and then begin indexing all transfers of [Cro Crow Token](https://www.crocrow.com/).

 ::: warning Important
 Cronos is an EVM compatible (Ethermint) chain, as such there are two options for indexing Cronos data.
-You can index ethermint contract data via the standard Cosmos RPC interface, or via ethereum APIs.
+You can index chain data via the standard Cosmos RPC interface, or via Ethereum APIs.
 For Cronos, we provide a starter project for each.

 Before we begin, make sure that you have initialised your project using the provided steps in the **[Start Here](../quickstart.md)** section.
 You must complete the suggested [4 steps](https://github.com/subquery/cosmos-subql-starter#readme) for Cosmos users.
 :::